EPK

 Diverse and versatile, Dr. Gómez-Sandro’s compositional style is the result of multiple artistic influences over the years.
 His orchestral language is mostly abstract, with emphasis on texture and color.
 He also writes for ensembles of various sizes, solo instruments, hybrid orchestra, electroacoustic music, and media.

-He is currently working on the adaptation of “Kultrungtun”—a solo percussion piece written in 2013-2014—for a percussion ensemble.
-He is also writing two new pieces: an audiovisual cue for orchestra, and a work for gong ensemble and other metal percussion instruments.
+He just finished the revision and re-mixing of “Broken Mirror,” for solo marimba.
+He is currently working on “Kultrungtun II” for two percussionists (adaptation of the piece for solo percussion written in 2013-2014).
+He is also writing two new pieces: 1) an audiovisual cue for orchestra, and 2) a work for gong ensemble and other metal percussion instruments.

-The next premiere of Pablo D. Gómez-Sandro’s music will take place on April 27, 2025, when his “Three Miniatures for Flute Trio and Piano” will close the 2025 edition of the Greater Cleveland Flute Society’s annual concert.
+The next premiere of Pablo D. Gómez-Sandro’s music will take place on April 26, 2026, when his “Ritha’, For that Walk Back Home” (for bass flute) will be part of the 2026 edition of the Greater Cleveland Flute Society’s annual concert.